madhavgopi3/ChordPilot/README.md

 * Required complexity of the chords
 * Melody input using a piano roll

-Output is an easy-to-read list of chords for each bar, ranked in order of suitability, which dynamically updates based on the user selections.
+The output is an easy-to-read list of chords for each bar, ranked in order of suitability, which dynamically updates based on the user selections.

 ### Piano Roll and MML

-Piano roll is implemented using [webaudio-pianoroll](https://github.com/g200kg/webaudio-pianoroll). webaudio-pianoroll is a GUI library for displaying piano rolls used in music applications.
+The piano roll is implemented using [webaudio-pianoroll]([https://github.com/g200kg/webaudio-pianoroll), which is a GUI library for displaying piano rolls used in music applications.
 The output from this pianoroll is by default stored in the form of Music Macro Language (MML).
 MML is a method of transcribing musical notation as sequence data, which then gets processed into binary performance data, akin to MIDI, for a computer to playback.

 MML can be decoded in the following way: